ntaherian/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Slippery Road			| Right-of-way at the next intersection      	|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
+The result of the new images is much lower than the result in test set.
+One reason that comes to mind is the fact that we resized these new images to 32x32 to be able to use the trained network. resizing the images have introduced distortion and as a result for example fo the sign of pedestrian in missclassifies it to no passing due to artifacts introduced by resizing the image.
+Same happens for other traffic signs.
+Finding images with smaller sized would have been better for this section, since resizing wouldn't be causisng it much artifacts.